-ACOEM created the Excellence in Corporate Health Achievement Award to provide national recognition and honor to organizations in North America with exemplary worker health, safety and environmental management programs.
+ACOEM created the Excellence in Corporate Health Achievement Award to provide national recognition and honor to organizations in North America with exemplary employee health, safety and environmental management programs.

 2. Why was the Award established?

-ACOEM established the Excellence in Corporate Health Achievement Award to reinforce the importance of worker health, safety and environmental management, and to provide model organizations with visibility and validation for their efforts.
+ACOEM established the Excellence in Corporate Health Achievement Award to reinforce the importance of employee health, safety and environmental management, and to provide model organizations with visibility and validation for their efforts.

 3. Who is eligible to apply for the Award?

-North American organizations, including manufacturing, service, government, for-profit or non-profit may apply.
-Applicants must employ 500 or more workers.
-Organizations that have multiple sites may apply as a whole entity or as a site with 500 or more employees.
+Any for-profit or non-profit organizations or government agencies within North America that employees 250 or more employees may apply.
+Organizations may include, but are not limited to manufacturing, service, health care, financial, information technology, etc. Organizations that have multiple sites may apply as a whole entity or as a site with 250 or more employees.
 In cases where an applicant is both a manufacturer and a service provider, if 20% or more of gross revenues comes from manufacturing, the organization will be considered a manufacturer.